w2wei/ConvNet_MeSH/candidates_readme.txt

    Analyze the average precision of candidates from query texts, using either string match or MetaMap

 A6.candidates_analysis_AP_joint_knn_and_query_text.py (old name: corpus_medline_mesh_in_query_coverage.py, corpus_medline_knn_mesh_coverage.py)
-   Analyze the average precision of candidates from query texts and BM25 KNN
+   Analyze the average precision of candidates from query texts and BM25 KNN, for NLM2007 only

 A7.candidates_analysis_AP_top_terms.py (old name: corpus_medline_top_cand_coverage.py)
-   Analyze the average precision of top candidates from joint sets
+   Analyze the average precision of top candidates from joint sets, for NLM2007 only

-A8.candidates_analysis_AP_mesh_from_query.py
+A8.candidates_analysis_from_queries.py (old: candidates_analysis_AP_mesh_from_query.py)
    Analyze the average precision of candidates extracted from queries.
 Run after candidates_extract_from_query.py.

-A9.candidates_analysis_AP_BM25_knn.py
+A9.candidates_analysis_miscellaneous_KNN.py (old: candidates_analysis_AP_BM25_knn.py)
-   Analyze the average precision of BM25 KNN candidates from various corpora of different time.
+   Analyze the average precision of KNN candidates from various representations, including BM25, d2v, tfidf, d2v-tfidf.

+A10.candidates_analysis_BM25KNN.py
+   Analyze the average precision of BM25 KNN candidates

+A11.candidates_analysis_top_BM25_and_queries.py
+   Analyze the average precision of top candidates from BM25 KNN and queries